Ruth Paul

 Ruth Paul (born 1964) is a children's picture book author and illustrator from Wellington, New Zealand.
+Her books have since been translated into many languages.

+Biography

+She was born in 1964.
+She grew up in Island Bay, Wellington.

 Paul completed a Bachelor of Arts at Victoria University of Wellington, and a Diploma of Visual Communication Design at Wellington Polytechnic (Massey University, Wellington).
 In 2004 Scholastic NZ published The Animal Undie Ball, her first publication as author and illustrator.

-Her books have since been translated into many languages.
-In 2019 she received the NZ Arts Foundation Malinson Rendel Laureate Award for Illustration.
+In 2019 she received the Arts Foundation of New Zealand Malinson Rendel Laureate Award for Illustration.